ferdiebergado/fullstack-go/README.md

 2. Docker or Podman

 # Usage
-This project uses [Task](https://taskfile.dev/) to run tasks.
+This project uses [Task](https://taskfile.dev/) as task-runner/build tool.

-Instructions on how to install Task is found on this [link](https://taskfile.dev/installation/).
+Install Task by following the instructions found on this [link](https://taskfile.dev/installation/).

 ## Step 1
 Install development tools.